Our team of skilled child therapists and mental health experts is committed to helping children and their families through various challenges.

 Each specific type of child abuse carries unique symptoms, but some general red flags indicating abuse include:

-Daily life doesn’t have to be as difficult as unresolved trauma or other mental illness can make it.
+Daily life doesn’t have to be as difficult as unresolved trauma or other mental illnesses can make it.

 Don’t be afraid to seek the support and help you and your child need.

-Your child, your family, you all deserve to have the life you strive for together.
+Everyone in your family deserves to have the life you strive for together.
 Finding the right resources does not have to be a difficult and scary process.

-By working with an expert local counselor, you can help your children to learn healthier ways to handle emotions and healthier ways to communicate with your children about those emotions.
+By working with an expert local children’s counselor, you can help your children learn healthier ways to handle emotions and better ways to communicate with them about those emotions.